ED summons 3 top fashion designers in PMLA case against Punjab Cong MLA | Law-Order

 - India

-The Enforcement Directorate (ED) has summoned three top fashion designers of the country in connection with a money-laundering case against a Punjab Congress legislator, official sources said on Wednesday.
+The ED has summoned three top fashion designers of the country -- Ritu Kumar, Sabyasachi Mukherjee and Manish Malhotra -- in connection with a money-laundering case against a Punjab Congress legislator, official sources said on Wednesday.

-They said the designers have been sent notices to appear for questioning before the central probe agency in Delhi by next week.
+They said the fashion designers have been sent notices to appear for questioning before the central probe agency in Delhi later this week.

-The names of the designers are being withheld as they were unavailable for comments.

-The summons is related to a money-laundering case against Punjab Congress MLA Sukhpal Singh Khaira and his family members.
+The summonses are related to a money-laundering case against Punjab Congress MLA Sukhpal Singh Khaira and his family members.
 The agency had conducted searches against the accused in March, the sources said.

-The legislator from the Bholath Assembly seat in Punjab's Kapurthala district won the election in 2017 on an AAP ticket.
+The legislator from the Bholath Assembly seat in Punjab's Kapurthala district won the election on an AAP ticket in 2017.

 However, he resigned from the primary membership of the Arvind Kejriwal-led party in January 2019 and floated his own outfit, the Punjab Ekta Party.